SoftUni-Internal/interactive-content/EN/03-HATEOAS/04-The-HAL-Explorer.md

 # HAL Explorer

-Begin by adding the HАL Explorer to your project:
+Begin by adding the HАL Explorer as a Maven dependency:

 ```xml
 <dependency>​